-• What is USSA's Legislative Conference?

-• Each spring, the United States Student Association puts on the Grassroots Legislative Conference and National Student Lobby Day (LegCon).
-This three-day event provides students at every level of organizing and leadership the ability and opportunity to learn new skills in student advocacy, network, lobby their elected representatives on student issues, march through historic downtown Washington, DC, rally on Capitol Hill, and of course build lifelong friendships.
-LegCon 2013 will take place March 15-18.
+- What is USSA's Legislative Conference? - o Each spring, the United States Student Association puts on the Grassroots Legislative Conference and National Student Lobby Day (LegCon).
+This three-day event provides students at every level of organizing and leadership the ability and opportunity to learn new skills in student advocacy, network, lobby their elected representatives on student o The final day of the conference cultivates with a march, rally and lobby visits.

-• Workshops
+Workshops